 OP cooperative bank visits to schools

 In the Summer jobs paid for by OP campaign, OP cooperative banks funded summer jobs for more than 1,800 young people around Finland.
 The aim of the campaign is to help young people aged between 15 and 17 find their first summer job.

 Financial literacy competition for ninth-graders together with the Association for Teachers of History and Social Studies in Finland

 OP supports the Pikkuyrittäjät (Tiny Entrepreneurs) and Uskalla yrittää (Dare to Try) programmes by Junior Achievement Finland

-Through our partnership with Junior Achievement Finland, OP is involved in the finale of the ‘Dare to Try’ programme.
+Through our partnership with Junior Achievement Finland, OP is involved in the regional semifinals and national finals of the ‘Dare to Try’ programme.
 OP also supports the ‘Tiny Entrepreneurs’ programme.
-The purpose of these is to strengthen the working life skills of primary school and secondary school pupils and to help guide pupils towards the path of entrepreneurship.
+The purpose of these is to strengthen the working life skills of primary school and secondary school students and to help guide students towards the path of entrepreneurship.
 In the Tiny Entrepreneurs programme, the emphasis is particularly on elementary school-aged children, who set up their first businesses with the help of the programme.

 OP is involved in Yrityskylä activities around Finland

-Yrityskylä (Business Village) is a Finnish learning concept that has been awarded the world’s best education innovation.
-The concept offers positive experiences in working life, economy and society to schoolchildren in Years 7 and 10.
-Today, Yrityskylä has reached more than 300,000 children and young people and operates at eight locations in various parts of Finland.
-OP supports Yrityskylä activities around Finland.
+Yrityskylä (Business Village) is a Finnish learning concept that has been awarded as the world’s best education innovation.
+The concept offers positive experiences in working life, the economy and society to schoolchildren in Years 7 and 10.
+Business Village operates in eight cities and towns, and OP supports the work of the initiative around Finland.